SEE A NEED,

 SEFH SEMINAR PRESENTATION POWERPOINT

-Not many of us get the luxury of having a research question just pop into our heads from seeming out of nowhere.
+Not many of us get the luxury of having a research question just pop into our heads seemingly from out of nowhere.
 It may take a lot of reading current events, watching documentaries, or listening to podcasts to get the creative juices flowing.

 Look around you, who or what has a problem that you can help fix?
 How can you make a difference?